-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of f SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

-Prerequisites: Th he school level basic knowledge in Fundamental science is r equired
+Prerequisites: The school level basic knowledge in Fundamental science is required

-Course Objectives: The objectives of this course are
+COURSE OBJECTIVES: The objectives of this course are

 - 1. Understand the milestones reached by human in the field of biology. - 2.
 Understand the human body and its parts. - 3.
 Understand the human anatomy and medical devices. - 4.
 Understand types of advanced therapies. - 5.
 Understand the treatment of toxic pollutants in the environment. - 6.
 Understand genome sequencing and NGS.